Your first visit to Heritage Farm and Museum in Huntington, West Virginia can be overwhelming because there is SO MUCH to see and do!

 The couple’s passion to help tell the story of Appalachian history and innovation is truly incredible with humble beginnings and lots of perseverance.

-During our visit, we were also fortunate to meet the cofounder of Heritage Farm, Henriella Perry, and her son Audy.
+During our visit, we were fortunate to meet the cofounder of Heritage Farm, Henriella Perry, and her son Audy.

 Admire the Appalachian Architecture

 There are over 15 log structures onsite.
-The resourcefulness and innovation used for the log cabins and buildings made with hand-hewn logs are truly incredible.
+The resourcefulness and innovation used for the log cabins and buildings made with hand-hewn logs are incredible.

-For example, the Log Church was originally in Lincoln County, West Virginia, and relocated to Heritage Farm.
 The structure is centrally located in the village as a reminder that faith was a big part of early Appalachian life.

 Many of the pieces on display were from different denominations.
 We were impressed with the craftsmanship of the curved wooden pews that we hadn’t seen before.